Putting disease on the map

 Posted 6 August, 2009 13:04 by Karla Baker

 Maps are ever so helpful when it comes to finding one’s way around the world.
-In a literal way they are the obvious choice if you need to know how to get to Devon, in a figurative way they help to put the planet and its features into context.
-For most of us this is probably where our relationship with a map ends but for all sorts of groups of people they have a much more profound usefulness.
+They are the obvious choice if you need to know how to get to Devon, for example, and they help to put the planet and its features into context.
+However, for some purposes, maps can have a much more profound usefulness.
 I was particularly struck by this after finding a map showing the distribution of Pulmonary Tuberculosis in Edinburgh in the Bartholomew Archive Printing Record.

 The power that can come from mapping disease has been made famous by the story of Dr. John Snow and his 1854 cholera map of Soho.
 Snow’s map enabled him to recognise the relationship between cases of cholera and a specific water pump on Broad Street.
 In turn, through this discovery, he was able to prove that cholera was a water-borne disease and not miasmatic, as many at the time believed.
-However, whilst this is possibly the most widely known disease map they in fact originate as early as the late 18th century and most especially relate to yellow fever at this time.
+However, whilst this is possibly the most widely known disease map they in fact originate as early as the late 18th century, relating to yellow fever at this time.

 The map is accompanied by two graphs.
 The first plots the number of cases against age.
 As can be seen, whilst tuberculosis may well have been more dangerous to vulnerable groups it is in fact amongst the healthiest groups of society that this chronic infectious disease is most prevalent, with those in their mid 20’s worst affected of all.